mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-image/01.Building-Yocto-image/docs.md

 This document outlines the steps needed to build a [Yocto Project](https://www.yoctoproject.org/?target=_blank) image for a device.
 The build output will most notably include:
-* a file that can be flashed to the device storage during initial provisioning.
-It contains one of the following suffixes:
+* a disk image that can be flashed to the device storage during initial provisioning
-  * `.biosimg` if the system is an x86 system and boots using the traditional BIOS and GRUB bootloader
-  * `.sdimg` if the system is an ARM system and boots using U-Boot
-  * `.uefiimg` if the system is an x86 system and boots using the UEFI standard and GRUB bootloader
 * an Artifact containing rootfs filesystem image file that Mender can deploy to your provisioned device, it has suffix `.mender`

 !!!
 If you do not want to build your own images for testing purposes, the [Getting started](../../../getting-started) tutorials provide links to several [demo images](../../../getting-started/download-test-images).